peterkia/eurekaclinical-user-service/README.md

 The project uses the maven build tool.
 Typically, you build it by invoking `mvn clean install` at the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
 See https://github.com/eurekaclinical/dev-wiki/wiki/Building-Eureka!-Clinical-projects for more details.

 ## Performing system tests
-You can run this project in an embedded tomcat by executing `mvn tomcat7:run -Ptomcat` after you have built it.
+You can run this project in an embedded tomcat by executing `mvn process-resources cargo:run -Ptomcat` after you have built it.
 It will be accessible in your web browser at https://localhost:8443/eurekaclinical-user-service/.
 Your username will be `superuser`.

 ## Installation
 ### Database schema creation